RMITLibrary/easy_cite/markdown/rmitharvard.md

 In your reference list:

 - Enclose the full publication date (e.g. 15 November 2021) in parentheses after the author or page name.
-If the multiple posts are from the same author and same year, put a chronological letter after the year to differentiate their corresponding in-text references, e.g. 2021a, 2021b, 2021c.
+If the multiple posts are from the same author and same year, put a chronological letter after the year to differentiate their corresponding in-text citations, e.g. 2021a, 2021b, 2021c.

 - Put title of the social media post in single inverted commas (quotation marks), followed by the type of post in square brackets, e.g. \[Facebook post\], \[Tweet\], \[Instagram post\].